issa-project/issa-pipeline/pipeline/README.md

 In the Agritrop use case the thematic descriptors are chosen from the [AGROVOC](https://www.fao.org/agrovoc/) vocabulary.
 Large corpus of the existing documents is already annotated by documentalist which allows to train a specialized supervised classification model to automatically assign thematic descriptors to publications.

 The ISSA pipeline includes such a classification system through the integration of [Annif](https://annif.org/), a framework developed by the National Library of Finland.

-Before applying a classification model to documents, this model should be trained.
 Read more on Annif model selection and training [here](../training/).

 NB: The classification models are created separately for each language.

-On this step for json files created in the previous step:
+On this step from document text json files created in the previous step:
 - create plain text files per Annif framework's requirement
 - separate text file by language
 - extract thematic descriptors by applying classification models for each language